CS2103JAN2017-W15-B1/main/docs/UserGuide.md

 `select [Task-Number]`

 _Example:_
-`select 1`
+* `select 1`<br>
+You can view its details, including its description, in the `Task Details` panel on the right.

 #### 3.1.12 Google Integration: `sync`
 You can sync your current to-do list to your Google Calendar.

 _Format:_
 `sync`

-The current data in the to-do list has been synced to the Google Calendar
+_Example:_
+* `sync`<br>
+If you're syncing for the first time, you would be asked to allow DoMe! to have access to your Google Calendar.
+Simply click `Allow` and wait for the data to sync over, upon which a success message will be displayed in the result display, indicating that your current data in the to-do list has been synced to your Google Calendar.

 #### 3.1.13 Clear the data : `clear`
-You can clear your entire to-do list
+You can clear your entire to-do list.

 _Format:_
 `clear`

 #### 3.1.14 Customize file storing: `changestorage`
-You can change the storage location of the data to transfer your current todo list to your own storage system with ease
+You can change the storage location of the data to transfer your current to-do list to your own storage system with ease
-> Store all the data of the task manager in the file located at PATH_TO_STORAGE_FILE.
+> Store all your data in the app in the file located at PATH_TO_STORAGE_FILE.
 It is required that this file be a .txt file located in StorageFile/a folder rooted at StorageFile, and that it is created before the command is called.

 _Format:_
 `changestorage PATH_TO_STORAGE_FILE`

-Examples:
+_Examples:_
 * `changestorage StorageFile/StoreHereInstead/MyStorage.txt`<br>
-  The task manager will store its data in MyStorage.txt located at StorageFile/StoreHereInstead/MyStorage.txt, provided that this file exists before calling the command.
+  The app will store its data in MyStorage.txt located at StorageFile/StoreHereInstead/MyStorage.txt, provided that this file exists before calling the command.

 * `changestorage StorageFile/AnotherStorage.txt`
-  The task manager will store its data in AnotherStorage.txt located under StorageFile instead of the default storage location, provided that this file exists before calling the command.
+  The app will store its data in AnotherStorage.txt located under StorageFile instead of the default storage location, provided that this file exists before calling the command.

 * `changestorage YourThumbDrive`<br>
   Upon the invocation of this command, DoMe! will automatically creates a storage file called `todolist.xml` in `YourThumbDrive` folder and store data there instead!
-What an easy way to bring your To-do List with you home!
+What an easy way to bring home your To-do List with you!

 #### 3.1.15 Copy data to new storage location: `exportsave`
 You can copy the data in the current to-do list to your own storage system with ease.